 FAQs on Online Delivery

-Given the current COVID-19 situation, we have curated the design of the Business Leadership Program for In House Counsel (BLPIHC) into an online, synchronous format.
+Given the continuing COVID-19 situation, we have curated the design of the Business Leadership Program for In House Counsel (BLPIHC) into an online, synchronous format for the first two modules (January/February 2023 and May 2023) and an in-person format for the third module (September 2023).
 The online architecture respects the challenges of both working and working from home, and uses appropriate pedagogy to ensure you are able to apply your learning from the program directly to your work situation.

 While face-to-face in-class instruction remains our preferred approach, our recent experience in moving to a synchronous online environment has shown that participants extract significant value and report high levels of learning and satisfaction with the experience.
 Faculty will be using a multitude of interactive devices to encourage participation and increase networking opportunities so that you can also learn from each other.